petershintech/juliatutorial/language-core/data-types.md

 mask = [[true,true,false] [false,true,false]]
 ```

 `a[mask]` returns an 1-D array with 1, 2 and 5.
-Note that boolean selection results always in a flatted array, even if delete a whole row or a whole column of the original data.
+Note that boolean selection results always in a flatted array, even in the case the entire row or column of the original data is deleted.
 It is up to the programmer to then reshape the data accordingly.

 Note: for row vectors, both `a[2]` or `a[1,2]` returns the second element.